Wrongful Death Claims in South Carolina

 When a person dies, they often leave surviving family members with financial worries, grief, medical expenses, and more.

-Noneconomic damages such as the value of the loss of the decedent’s comfort, knowledge, parenting, companionship, and protection are also included.
+South Carolina also allows the victim’s family to seek non-economic damages.
+Non-economic damages include the value of the loss of the decedent’s comfort, knowledge, parenting, companionship, and protection.

 The executive or administrator of a deceased person’s estate files wrongful death claims in South Carolina.
-They file for the benefit of beneficiaries of the deceased, such as a surviving spouse, children, or parents.
+They file for the benefit of the deceased’s beneficiaries, such as a surviving spouse, children, or parents.